 globalFEST believes that music can be a driving force toward a society that values cultural diversity as a source of unity rather than division.
 By moving international music to the center of the performing arts field, globalFEST fosters a robust and sustainable ecosystem for world music in the U.S. globalFEST’s programs catalyze creative and artistic networks that break down cultural and social boundaries to support and share the world’s music through performance, touring, and media.
 This award is aligned with this mission.

 Named after Alex Nova, who through her tireless, joyful efforts on behalf of bringing people together through music left an indelible mark on the global music field.
 Her huge open heart will be missed beyond words, and this annual award in her honor and memory will help us always remember what a force she was.

-Nominees were accepted between Sept 23 and Dec 01, 2020.
-Current, past, or retired artists and professionals in the performing arts, recorded music, media and related fields could submit up to two nominations per category, providing each nomination was complete (incomplete nominations WERE NOT considered).
+Nominees will be accepted between October 6 and November 12, 2021.
+Current, past, or retired artists and professionals in the performing arts, recorded music, media and related fields can submit up to three nominations per category, providing each nomination is complete (incomplete nominations WERE NOT considered).

-You could nominate yourself if you fit the criteria.
-Nominees needed to be appropriate for the category in which they were applying.
+You can nominate yourself if you fit the criteria.
+Nominees need to be appropriate for the category in which you are applying.

 2021 globalFEST Awards Winners

 globalFEST presents 4 awards to honor the global music movers and shakers that bring the world's sounds to the United States!

 Contact: [email protected]